BLUESKY COMMUNITY TRUST’S GRANTS POLICY

 3. Grants will only be made in accordance with BlueSky Community Trust’s Authorised Purpose.

-4. Recipients of grant funding must return paid invoices and bank statements to BlueSky Community Trust immediately after the funds have been spent to complete the audit requirement.
+4. Recipients of grant funding must return paid evidence and bank statements to BlueSky Community Trust immediately after the funds have been spent to complete the audit requirement.
 If these funds were not spent for the appropriate purpose, BlueSky Community Trust will request a refund of the full amount of the grant.
-If a funding surplus exists, the surplus must be returned to BlueSky Community Trust by cheque.
+If a funding surplus exists, the surplus must be returned to BlueSky Community Trust by bank transaction.

 5. Where information is obtained by the Committee indicating that a grant recipient has received funding from other source(s) for the full amount needed for the purpose applied for here, the Committee will take reasonable steps to obtain a return of the money from the grant recipient.

-6. Grants will not be approved unless the application is on BlueSky Community Trust’s grant application form and includes:
+6. Grants will not be approved unless the application is submitted to BlueSky Community Trust’s online system and includes:

 (a) the applicant's name and contact details;